GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/quickstart.md

 # fetch the ip address using the OpenStack API
 export FLOATING_IP=$(openstack floating ip list --tags=abm_ws_floatingip -f json | jq -c '.[]."Floating IP Address"' | tr -d '"')

+# echo and note down the floating IP
+echo $FLOATING_IP
 ```

 #### 4.2) Copy into and configure the initilization scripts in the admin workstation